Q: What is "match" funding?

-A: Indirect, administrative or overhead fees are not allowable.
-Costs associated with lobbying, entertainment or social activities, alcoholic beverages for any consumption purposes, office furnishings and fixtures, and travel costs without prior approval are not allowable for reimbursement.
+A: Costs associated with lobbying, entertainment or social activities, alcoholic beverages for any consumption purposes, office furnishings or fixtures; travel costs and print or media documents produced without prior approval are not allowable for reimbursement.
 Supplanting includes replacing routine and/or existing state or local expenditures with the use of federal grant funds, which is an unallowable cost.

 Q: Where can I find grant reporting forms?

-A: To obtain copies of the quarterly reports, claim form, and evaluation report, contact Kelly Mason
+A: To obtain copies of the quarterly reports, claim form, and evaluation report, contact Naomi Dwyer

 Q: When are claims for reimbursement due?